4Darmygeometry/SteamTools/README.en.md

 ## 🔲 Supported Processors
 ### X86 Processor
 - An x86-64 CPU that meets or exceeds the minimum requirements for the installation of the aforementioned operating system
+- For Zhaoxin processors, it is recommended to use KX-U6780A or above to ensure smooth program execution.
 ### ARM Processor
 - CPUs supporting ARM V8 (aarch64) or above
+- For Phytium processor, it is recommended to use the Phytium D2000 or above to ensure smooth program execution.
 ### Loongson Processor
 - LoongArch64 CPUs with LSX extension instructions, such as 3A5000 and above.
 MIPS (LoongISA), LoongArch32, or CPUs without LSX extension instructions, such as 3A4000 and 2K0300, are not supported.